SummerSlam (2017): SmackDown

 On the following episode of SmackDown, as retribution for The Singh Brothers costing Shinsuke Nakamura his WWE Championship match against Jinder Mahal, SmackDown General Manager Daniel Bryan scheduled Nakamura to face The Singh Brothers in a handicap match that Nakamura won.
 Afterwards, Mahal attacked Nakamura, but Nakamura countered with the Kinshasa.
 On the September 5 episode, Nakamura defeated Randy Orton to receive another chance at the WWE Championship at Hell in a Cell.

 AJ Styles reinstated the U.S. Championship Open Challenge which was answered by Kevin Owens.
 Styles denied him since he beat Owens at SummerSlam, but Owens said that he was screwed by SmackDown Commissioner Shane McMahon.
 Shane came out and they reviewed scenes from the match.
 After a verbal confrontation, Styles agreed to the rematch and Shane allowed Owens to pick a special guest referee, but said this would be his last chance at the title.
 Owens picked Baron Corbin as the referee, but mid-match, Shane took over due to Corbin's poor performance and Styles retained.
 Owens, frustrated with Shane, began a feud with him, also involving Shane's father and WWE Chairman Mr. McMahon, where a Hell in a Cell match between Owens and Shane was scheduled for Hell in a Cell.
+The match later had an added stipulation of falls count anywhere.

 New SmackDown Tag Team Champions The Usos defeated The Hype Bros (Zack Ryder and Mojo Rawley), after which, they made a warning to the entire SmackDown tag team division.
 The following week, they faced The New Day in a match where the winner chose the stipulation for The New Day's championship rematch.
 The Usos won and chose to face The New Day in a Street Fight on the September 12 episode, where The New Day regained the titles.
 Another rematch was scheduled for Hell in a Cell in the titular match.

 New SmackDown Women's Champion Natalya said that she would restore dignity to the title.
 She then teamed up with Carmella in a losing effort against Naomi and Becky Lynch.
 The following week, Naomi informed Natalya that she would be invoking her championship rematch for the September 12 episode, where Natalya retained.

 Rusev had a rematch with Randy Orton on the September 19 episode of SmackDown where Rusev, with the help from Aiden English, defeated Orton in 10 seconds.
 Another rematch was scheduled for Hell in a Cell, which Orton won.

 205 Live

 On the following Raw, Big Cass faced Enzo Amore in a Brooklyn Street Fight, which Amore won as Cass suffered a legitimate leg injury during the match and could no longer compete.
 Amore was subsequently moved to the cruiserweight division on 205 Live.

-On the following episode of 205 Live, Tozawa received his rematch for the WWE Cruiserweight Championship, but was unsuccessful.
+On the following episode of 205 Live, Akira Tozawa received his rematch for Neville's WWE Cruiserweight Championship, but was unsuccessful.